Kelley Conrad

 About

-Prior to joining MCC in 1995, Kelley worked for two years in private practice counseling, primarily providing assessments and counseling to students with learning disabilities.
+Before joining MCC in 1995, Kelley worked for two years in private practice counseling, primarily providing assessments and counseling to students with learning disabilities.

 From 1986 to 1993 Kelley was a Counselor and Director of the TRIO Student Support Services Program at Grand Valley State University.
 This program provided services to improve the educational, social, and cultural experiences of students who were first-generation, low-income, and/or students with disabilities.
 In addition to working directly with a caseload of students, Kelley supervised the staff, wrote, and administered the federal grant, and brought the program into compliance with federal regulations.